 Given its many years and open-source nature, Pidgin supports a wide variety of chat networks, along with third-party plugins to enable many more.
-For example, there isn’t an official WhatsApp plugin, but you can get WhatsApp on Pidgin with third-party plugins.
+For example, there isn’t an official WhatsApp plugin, but you can get WhatsApp on Pidgin using third-party plugins.

 - Google Talk

-Note: Pidgin officially has apps for Windows and Linux, but Mac users can get a Pidgin port called Adium and use it the same way.
+Note: Pidgin officially has apps for Windows and Linux, but Mac users can get a Pidgin port called Adium and use it in the same way.

 Protect Your Privacy When You Chat Online